HadeedTariq/shad-cn-starter-vite/working.md

 =>For creating undo redo functionality for heading user must change the heading then we show undo redo functionality if user click on undo he goes back to last text and if do redo he goes to next text and when there is no text further than redo is disabled and when their is no back text left then the undo is disabled for this we get currentUndoRedo text index if index is 0 then we disabled undo button and if index is last index then we disabled redo button
-->For creating undo redo functionlity for drawing we need to maintain the drawing in other array and need to maintain a currentUndoRedoIndex So that when the index is zero the undo is disabled and whe index is lastIndex redo is disabled so if we go to combine reducer then all the reducer are combine in designReducer then how does it work
+->For creating undo redo functionlity for drawing we need to maintain the drawing in other array and need to maintain a currentUndoRedoIndex So that when the index is zero the undo is disabled and whe index is lastIndex redo is disabled so if we go to combine reducer then all the reducer are combine in designReducer then how does it work ->Whenever user select a text it's id is stored in the selectedTextId and when user click on font from side bar selectedTextId font will be changed to clicked font